 Lawrie modeled another subtly detailed relief for a low basin that served as a terminus point for the West Garden’s water feature.
 Three rectangular pools flanked by low steps and cypress trees stretched from the west entrance to the street.
-At the end of each pool a runnel allowed a trickle of water to fall into a semi circular basin below.
+At the end of each pool, a runnel allowed a trickle of water to fall into a semi-circular basin below.
 The largest lowest pool was sculpted in bronze by Lawrie who together with Hartley Burr Alexander devised a theme, The Well of the Scribes.
-Lawrie’s design centered on a winged horse symbolizing inspiration and on each side a procession of elegantly detailed single figures in profile represented scribes from various early cultures.
+Lawrie’s design centered on a winged horse symbolizing inspiration and on each side a procession of elegantly detailed single figures in profile representing scribes from various early cultures.
 The basin was removed when the West Garden was paved over in 1969, and for 50 years its whereabouts was unknown.
 In 2019, Alta magazine published a story about its disappearance.
 An antique dealer in Bisbee, AZ read the story and recognized a piece of the Well he had purchased 10 years earlier.
 The section of the Well was returned to Central Library, and the search for the remainder of the Well continues.

-In addition to the sculpture, Lawrie modelled much of the important metalwork which decorated the library exterior and interior.
-This included the panelled bronze doors which stood at each major entrance, gates used to close off parts of the interior on Sundays, lighting fixtures and the chandelier which hangs from the domed ceiling in the rotunda.
+In addition to the sculpture, Lawrie modeled much of the important metalwork which decorated the library exterior and interior.
+This included the paneled bronze doors which stood at each major entrance, gates used to close off parts of the interior on Sundays, lighting fixtures and the chandelier which hangs from the domed ceiling in the rotunda.

 The East Wing was built around a courtyard accessed through the Children’s Department.
 It centered (as does its recreation today) on a lotus shaped marble fountain incised with low reliefs depicting royal mothers instructing their sons.
 The style of the carved reliefs is dense and delicate, resembling an illuminated manuscript or a drawing by Aubrey Beardsley.